WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/petnames.md

 decentralized system, we are able to have names with all three properties.

-At its simplest, petnames are not unlike the physical telephone books individuals and families would manage in days past.
+At its simplest, petnames are not unlike smartphone contact lists which map human readable names to less human readable telephone numbers and vice versa.
+A user can look up a user's phone number by a name they know and are familiar with, and even an incoming call from a telephone number can be displayed as coming from a familiar name.
-These books were useful and important even if one had a "Yellow Pages" style directory; there may be hundreds of Bob Smiths in your city's telephone book, but only one of them is your next door neighbor Bob Smith.
+Such a contact list is useful even if one has an external "Yellow Pages" style telephone directory; there may be hundreds of Bob Smiths in your city's telephone book, but only one of them is your next door neighbor Bob Smith.
-(Even if you know multiple Bob Smiths, you could always write down `Bob Smith (neighbor)` and `Bob Smith (accountant)`.)
+(Even if you know multiple Bob Smiths, you could always record them separately and unambiguously as `Bob Smith (neighbor)` and `Bob Smith (accountant)`.)

 But Petnames go further: participants may introduce other participants to each other or ask about one another (including asking